This page is here so that you can get a better idea of the different projects available for you to carve in one of Dylan’s classes.

 Florida River Scene

 Florida river scene featuring a manatee in the water and a house over looking the palm and cypress tree lined river banks.
-Project size will probably be approx. 8.5” by 11” by 2” thick.
+Project size will probably be 8” by 10” by 2” thick.

 Here’s your chance to carve one of the John C. Campbell‘s most iconic buildings, the Millhouse.
 The rough-out measures 12.75″ x 8.5″ by 2″ and though challenging, is a fun project that will allow you to really take your architectural detail carving skills to the next level.